 Me: She’s mourning a child that she lost, a child who is still out there somewhere.

 I clutched Jasper to my chest and squeezed and thought about the child who is not out there somewhere.
-A little part of my heart collapsed in on itself.
+How much does that ‘not out there somewhere’ matter, in the heart’s measure of what could have been, or of what simply never came to be?

-My mother’s heartbreak was almost unbearable to absorb.
-Her guilt, her worry, her desire to both know and not know whether he’d been given a happy life, whether she’d done right by him to give him up.
+My mother’s heartbreak, when she shared it, was almost unbearable to absorb.
+Her guilt, her worry, her desire to both know and not know whether her child had been given a happy life, whether she’d done right by him to give him up.
 She insisted that there was no regret – she’d done what she had to do, she had no choice, it was the best thing to do, the only thing to do, at the time – but regret is complicated.
 She didn’t regret making the choice that seemed best for him, but she still hurt over that choice.
 She hurt over that choice because it represented a loss, for her.
 Because it represented the loss of an unknown and unknowable future.
 Because it was a choice that changed someone else’s life, someone else’s future.
 Because some part of her felt that she needed to explain that choice, perhaps apologize for that choice.
-Make it clear that the choice was made out of love.
+To make it clear that the choice was made out of love.

 The choice that caused her so much pain was not the same kind of choice that I made.
 There is no one to whom to explain my choice.
 There is no one to whom to apologize.
 No claim can be made that my choice was made out of love.
 There is no one to whom I might make that claim.
 Because that’s how abortion differs from adoption: it means that the only person you need ever – can ever – explain your choice to is yourself.
 It doesn’t matter whether you’re sorry or not.
 Abortion means never having to say you’re sorry.
 It means never even having to consider the question.

 Which is not to say, of course, that we don’t consider the question.
 I’ve been considering the question – of whether or not I’m sorry, of whether or not I should be sorry, of whether or not sorry matters – since I first set foot in that abortion clinic.
-I have agonized over this.
-As I’ve explained in these virtual pages before, I can’t say that I regret having had an abortion, but I also can’t say that I don’t.
+I have wrung my hands.
+As I’ve explained before in these virtual pages, I can’t say that I regret having had an abortion, but I also can’t say that I don’t.
 It’s complicated.
-Its complicatedness sometimes hurts my heart.
+That complicatedness sometimes hurts my heart.
 Which is precisely why people talk about the emotional consquences of abortion.
-Because many women find, like I did, that their hearts hurt.
-Because many women struggle to figure out how to reconcile the complicated tension between regret and not-regret and find that they’re unable, and because many women do so while bearing their children, their wanted children, in arms.
+Because some women — not all, maybe not even most — find, like I did, that their hearts hurt.
+They try to figure out how to reconcile the complicated tension between regret and not-regret and find that they’re unable to do so.
+Sometimes, they strain at that reconciliation while bearing their children, their wanted children, in arms.

 And that is so hard for her.
 I have seen the heartbreak on her face.
-Some 45 years or so after the fact, and the heartbreak is still there.
+Decades after the fact, and the heartbreak is still there.
 I see the heartbreak on her face and I tell myself, there but for grace went I. And, thank gods for that grace, that I did not go.

 But it is not so simple.
 It is not nearly so simple.
 For I know that the primary reason I am able to compartmentalize my own, quiet struggle is because it is entirely my own, and it is entirely my own because of the nature of the choice that I made.
 My child does not wander this earth, living another life.
 My child — and it is such a mental and emotional wank to even use these terms — was never born.
 My child never became my child.
 He/she/it was embryo, barely fetus, not a child.
 I did not have a child; I had a pregnancy.
 And then I didn’t.

 (And yet.
-Even as I say that – “I did not have a child; I had a pregnancy” – I want to take it back.
+Even as I say that — “I did not have a child; I had a pregnancy” — I want to take it back.
 I’m a mother.
 I’ve had a very early term miscarriage.
 I very nearly lost Emilia to miscarriage.
 I know the terror of losing or fearing to lose that embryo, that not-quite-fetus, that not-child who is loved none the less for his or her unformedness.
-I would never have said – could never have said – of the embryo-that-became-Emilia, this is just a pregnancy, there is no child here.
+I would never have said — could never have said — of the embryo-that-became-Emilia, this is just a pregnancy, there is no child here.
 For even though she was not yet child, she was the cellular embodiment of my wish that she become a child, that she become my child.
 In the absence of that wish… is it just cells that remain?
 I don’t know.
 I do not know.
-I have not yet sorted this out.
-It is painful, trying to sort this out, this which might be, simply, unsortable.
-All I know is that these experiences are different, despite their similarities, and that I remain firmly committed to the rightness of having the ability – the choice – to distinguish between them.
-Ah, me.)
+It doesn’t matter.
+All that matters is that these experiences are different, and that it is crucial that every woman retains the right to distinguish between them.)

 The right difference, the wrong difference, I don’t know.
 It is, ever and always and only and nevertheless, the one that I chose.